NicoJuicy/LearnML/faq.md

     - Should I Normalize or Standardize?
     - Should I Standardize then Normalize?
     - How Do I Handle Out-of-Bounds Values?
-- Medical Images
+- Using AI with Medical Images
-- How to Develop a Chatbot?
+- How to Develop a Chatbot
+- How to Develop Recommender Systems
-- Why are Robots not more common?
+- Why are Robots not more common

 <!-- /MarkdownTOC -->